All About Your Parrot’s Feathers

 LH (Luteinizing Hormone aka Interstitial Cell Stimulating Hormone or ICSH)

 In female birds, this hormone stimulates ovulation.
 In male birds, it stimulates testosterone production.
 In response to lowering levels of pineal-produced melatonin in the lengthening springtime days, blood levels of LH in birds increase and trigger their reproductive cycle.

 When I worked with penguins, one of my biggest problem was failure of the birds to molt.
 Birds that did not molt also did not reproduce, so I suspected that their problem was due to the way the artificial light they received affected their circadian rhythms.
-I found that the only hormone that would cause these birds to go through a normal molt was a long-acting form of progesterone called medroxyprogesterone acetate.
-The trade name is Depopovera® .
-This may have occurred because progesterone is known affect the blood LH level of birds. (ref)
+I found that the only hormone that would cause these birds to go through a normal molt was a long-acting form of progesterone called Depopovera.
+This may have occurred because progesterone is known affect the blood LH level of birds.

 Thyroid hormone level goes up when feathers are being formed.
 But this hormone rises whenever the body must synthesize proteins.
-Another reason it is associated with molt is that giving high levels of thyroxin causes chickens to molt.
-Chicken growers call thyroxin “the natural molting hormone ” – but this is not really accurate.
+Another reason it is associated with molt is that giving high levels of thyroxine causes chickens to molt.
+Chicken growers call thyroxine “the natural molting hormone” – but this is not so.

-To get the chickens to molt, they must feed, near-toxic levels of thyroxin.
+To get the chickens to molt, they must feed, near-toxic levels of thyroxine.
 Natural high-end blood levels don’t cause molt.
 Just about anything, given at toxic levels, will cause a bird to molt.
-This includes zinc , cotton seed meal containing gossypol ).
-Blood Thyroxin levels also goes up when birds are cold due to their lost feathers. (ref)
+This includes zinc, cotton seed meal containing gossypol ).
+Thyroxine also goes up when birds are cold due to their lost feathers.